Police: Steam ‘pressure event’ killed workers at VA hospital

-WEST HAVEN (AP) - Two workers who died at a Connecticut Veterans Affairs hospital last week were killed by the rapid release of hot water vapor during maintenance work on the steam system, state police said Thursday.
+WEST HAVEN, Conn.
+(AP) - Two workers who died at a Connecticut Veterans Affairs hospital last week were killed by the rapid release of hot water vapor during maintenance work on the steam system, state police said Thursday.

 The investigation continues, and state police did not offer an explanation for the cause of the accident at the VA campus in West Haven on Nov.
 13.